mrowe/mikerowecode.com/michael/resume.md

    careers, inspire best work, and support the day-to-day success of this team.
- * Support the engineering leads in the team to become great people leaders, and develop succession plans for these roles and your own.
+ * Support the engineering leads in the team to become great people leaders, and develop succession plans for these roles and my own.
  * Drive the productive and successful delivery of software products, ensuring the engineering team are aligned to organisational and business unit goals in delivering high-quality and cost-effective